solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     DBCC SHOW_STATISTICS([wwi_perf.Sale_Hash], 'Sale_Hash_CustomerId')
     ```

-    In the results pane, swhitch to `Chart` display and set the category column and the legend columns as presented below:
+    In the results pane, switch to `Chart` display and set the category column and the legend columns as presented below:

     ![Statistics created for CustomerId](./media/lab3_statistics_customerid.png)